shreyaa-chax05/shreyaa-chax05/README.md

-# 👨‍💻 Shreyaa Chakraborty | Aspiring GenAI & NLP Engineer
+# 👨‍💻 Shreyaa Chakraborty | Aspiring GenAI Engineer
 ### 🎓 Computer Science Student @ Ajay Kumar Garg Engineering College

 I am an AI/ML student dedicated to mastering the transition from *Discriminative Machine Learning* to *Generative AI*.
 I spend my time exploring the mathematical foundations of NLP and building projects that make sense of human language.